Revealing the Structure and Internal Rotation of the Sagittarius Dwarf Spheroidal Galaxy with Gaia and Machine Learning

 \section{Discussion}

 Our knowledge about Sgr is heavily based on theory.
-Most previous works have tried to reproduce Sgr observables with $N$-body models, and studied the full phase space in these latter.
+Most previous works have tried to reproduce Sgr observables with $N$-body models and studied the full phase space in the latter.
 New available observational data help to better constrain those models, providing more accurate information about the galaxy physical properties.
 Yet Sgr has proved to be more complicated than what we can fully understand.
 Many factors are likely to be affecting its evolution, like the shape of the MW potential well, the influence of the Magellanic System \citep{Erkal2019} or possible close passages with other systems \citep{Bonaca2020} to give some examples.
-While from $N$-body models we can learn about all these mechanisms, if properly simulated, the complexity of such simulation advocates us to simplifications, normally resulting in an incomplete picture of the evolution of the system.
+While we can learn about all these mechanisms from $N$-body models, if properly simulated, the complexity of such simulation forces us to adopt simplifications, normally resulting in an incomplete picture of the evolution of the system.

-In this work we took a different approach.
-Instead of learning from the full phase-space of an $N$-body model that reproduces the observations, we have used ML to predict the full phase-space directly on the observations.
+In this work, we took a different approach.
+Instead of learning from the full phase space of an $N$-body model that reproduces the observations, we have used ML to predict the full phase space directly on the observations.
 Using ML has the advantage that no explicit physical priors are imposed, removing the risk of introducing biases due to our lack of knowledge over a system.
-Our models, with minimal user input, have predicted the 3D positions and 3D velocities of more than $1.2\times10^5$ member stars in the core of the galaxy, which allow us to study the internal dynamics of the galaxy directly over the data, and to compare the results later to different $N$-body models.
-The results shown along this paper are fully compatible with those obtained for our training samples, where only one of the variables has been modelled (distance for the $\vlos$ catalog and $\vlos$ for distance catalog).
+Our models, with minimal user input, have predicted the 3D positions and 3D velocities of more than $1.2\times10^5$ member stars in the core of the galaxy, which allows us to study the internal dynamics of the galaxy directly over the data and later compare the results to different $N$-body models.
+The results shown in this paper are fully compatible with those obtained for our training samples, where only one of the variables has been modeled (distance for the $\vlos$ catalog and $\vlos$ for the distance catalog).
 We tested the robustness of the results against possible statistical and systematic errors, different models, LSR properties, and COM position and velocity.

-\subsection{Geometry and orientation}
+\subsection{Geometry and Orientation}

-Our results allow to discern between at least two components: a main body with spheroid shape, and the tidal tails.
+Our results allow us to discern between at least two components: a main body with a spheroid shape and the tidal tails.